Belonging: Stories of Australian Art

 Belonging draws together historical and contemporary works of art created by more than 170 First Nations and non-Indigenous artists from across Australia and the Pacific, and focuses on art’s relationship to the experience of colonisation.
 It moves away from the usual narrative of Australia’s art history—a story that privileges the point of view of settlers and hinges around the so-called discovery of Australia by Captain Cook in 1770—and instead acknowledges that this place is the site of over 65,000 years of continuous sovereignty and culture.

 Curators undertook extensive training in decolonising strategies and racial literacy, that they then used to develop a new way of working together based on cultural collaboration and consultation.
-This signalled a new culture, a new way of working, that will inform the ways collection displays are developed across the organisation in the future.
+This signaled a new culture, a new way of working, that will inform the ways collection displays are developed across the organisation in the future.

 To tell a fulsome story of art from this place, our displays need to acknowledge the coexistence of First Nations and non-Indigenous perspectives.
 In Belonging, our curators have brought together works that tell a range of stories, each engaging different points of view, and arranged as a transhistorical display.
 Recognising that linear narratives and histories reflect and reproduce the perspective of the coloniser, curators brought the historical and the contemporary into close proximity by drawing on the First Nation’s notion of the Everywhen — an experience of time where the past, present and future co-exist.
 In First Nations cultures, time is not chronological or passing moment after moment.
 Instead, the Everywhen exists in an active relationship with the natural and ancestral worlds, where present and future events and experiences are shared with the past.